w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 It is important for parties to know the current slot for the security and completeness of BABE.
 For this, validators can use their computer clocks which is adjusted by the Network Time Protocol.
 However, in this case, we need to trust servers of NTP.
 If an attack happens to one of these servers than we cannot claim anymore that BABE is secure.
 Therefore, we show how a validator realizes the notion of slots without using NTP.
 Here, we assume we have a partial synchronous network meaning that any message sent by a validator arrives at most $\D$-slots later. $\D$ is an unknown parameter.

-Each party has a local clock and this clock is not updated by any extarnal source such as NTP or GPS.
+Each party has a local clock and this clock is not updated by any external source such as NTP or GPS.
 When a validator receives the genesis block, it stores the arrival time as $t_0$ as a reference point of the beginning of the first slot.
-We are aware of the beginning of the first slot is not same for everyone.
+We are aware that the beginning of the first slot is not the same for everyone.
 We assume that the maximum difference of start time of the first slot between validators is at most $\delta$.
 Then each party divides their timeline in slots and update periodically its local clock with the following algorithm.

 **Median Algorithm:**
 The median algorithm is run by all validators in the end of sync-epochs (we note that epoch and sync-epoch are not related).
 The first sync-epoch ($\varepsilon = 1$) starts just after the genesis block is released.
 The other sync-epochs ($\varepsilon > 1$) start when the slot number of the last (probabilistically) finalized block is $\bar{sl}_{\varepsilon}$ which is the smallest slot number such that  $\bar{sl}_{\varepsilon} - \bar{sl}_{\varepsilon-1} \geq s_{cq}$ where $\bar{sl}_{\varepsilon-1}$ is the slot number of the last (probabilistically) finalized block in the sync-epoch $\varepsilon-1$.
 Here, $s_{cq}$ is the parameter of the chain quality (CQ) property.
 If the previous epoch is the first epoch then $sl_{e-1} = 0$.
-We define the last (probabilistically) finalized block as follows: Retrieve the best blockchain according to the best chain selection rule, prun the last $k$ blocks of the best chain, then the last (probabilistically) finalized block will be the last block of the prunned best chain.
+We define the last (probabilistically) finalized block as follows: Retrieve the best blockchain according to the best chain selection rule, prune the last $k$ blocks of the best chain, then the last (probabilistically) finalized block will be the last block of the pruned best chain.
 Here, $k$ is defined according to the common prefix property.

 The details of the protocol is the following: Each validator stores the arrival time $t_i$ of valid blocks constantly according to its local clock.
 In the end of a sync-epoch, each validator retrieves the arrival times of valid and finalized blocks which has a slot number $sl'_x$ where
 * $\bar{sl}_{\varepsilon-1} < sl_x \leq \bar{sl}_{\varepsilon}$ if $\varepsilon > 1$.
 * $\bar{sl}_{\varepsilon-1} \leq sl_x \leq \bar{sl}_{\varepsilon}$ if $\varepsilon = 1$.

 Let's assume that there are $n$  such blocks that belong to the current sync-epoch and let us denote the stored arrival times of blocks in the current sync-epoch by $t_1,t_2,...,t_n$ whose slot numbers are $sl'_1,sl'_2,...,sl'_n$, respectively.
 A validator selects a slot number $sl > sl_e$ and runs the median algorithm which works as follows:

 ```